srinu-kodi/OneFramework/README.md

 $ gradle clean test -Pplatform=web -Pbrowser=chrome
 ```

-### `Pending tasks`
+## Pending Tasks
 1. Proper logging at each step
 2. Parallel test execution
 3. Integration with CI i.e. Jenkins (or) Travis (or) Circle CI (or) Go
 4. Recording of test execution
 5. Gradle tasking (Created one task for running the tests, few tasks are pending)<br>

-Moreover will incorporate if anything pops up in mind, going forward.<br>
+Moreover I will incorporate if anything pops up in mind, going forward.<br>

-### `How to contribute?`
+## How To Contribute?

-1. Raise an issue, if you face any code related issues with this framework.<br>
+1. Raise a PR, if you already add any new feature or fix any issues in this framework.
-2. Raise a PR, if you add any new feature or fix any issues.
+2. Raise an issue, if you face any code related issues(genuine ones) with this framework.<br>